 Cooking Appliances¶

-To have a better understanding of RAMP features for modelling these category of appliances, two households are considered:
+To have a better understanding of RAMP features for modelling this category of appliances, two households are considered:

-First household with a fixed lunch habit of eating soup everyday.
+A household with a fixed lunch habit of eating soup every day.

 The number of user preferences can be specified through “user_preference” parameter when initializing a User instance.